Patient advocacy: Self-advocacy

 Communication skills, information-seeking skills and problem-solving skills were found to correlate with measures of a patient's ability to advocate for themselves.
 Conceptualizations of the qualities have defined self-knowledge, communication skills, knowledge of rights, and leadership as components of advocacy.

+Self-advocacy has also been associated with improved outcomes in healthcare experiences.
+Research indicates patient satisfaction is positively linked to self-advocacy, behaviors such as illness education, assertive communication with healthcare professionals, and mindful nonadherence.
+These behaviors are associated with greater participation in care, engaging with discussions about treatment options, and seeking relevant care information.
+Self-compassion has also been linked as a contributor to this relationship by supporting the patients’ ability to seek healthcare interactions and cope with the challenges related to the illness.

+Studies have found that patients and healthcare providers recognize the benefits of self-advocacy, like improvement in disease management, better decision-making in patients, and effective communication.
+However, differences in perspectives and potential drawbacks have been reported, particularly in relation to how self-advocacy can affect the patient-provider interaction and the dynamics of clinical encounters.

 A number of interventions have been tried to improve patients' effectiveness at advocating for themselves.
 Studies have found peer-led programs where an individual with a condition is taught interview skills were effective in improving self-advocacy.
 Writing interventions, where people with conditions received training and practiced writing essays advocating for themselves, were shown to improve self-advocacy.

 Patient advocacy processes

 At a conceptual level patient advocacy consists of three processes: valuing, apprising and interceding.
 Valuing consists of understanding the patient's unique attributes and desires.
 Apprising consists of informing the patient and advising the patient.
 Interceding consists of interacting with processes to ensure that the patient's unique attributes and desires are represented in these processes, and may include interceding in family interactions as well as healthcare processes.